written by Keith Farley

 Published by K. Farley 2001 (ISBN 0-9541583-0-X)

-Keith Farley has lived almost his whole life in Wolverhampton and is a teacher as well as former Head of History with a number of local secondary schools.
-He has written various books on local history including At The Flicks and Comrades In Arms and is also Chairman of the Wolverhampton History and Heritage Society.
+Keith Farley had lived almost his whole life in Wolverhampton and was a teacher as well as former Head of History with a number of local secondary schools.
+He has written various books on local history including At The Flicks and Comrades In Arms and was also Chairman of the Wolverhampton History and Heritage Society.

 In writing 'N Between Times, Keith interviewed dozens of local personalities who were once a part of Wolverhampton's and the surrounding areas thriving 1960s music scene.
 These interviews form the major part of the book and are reproduced and placed into context with Keith's knowledgeable narrative.
 Beginning with the mid 1950s local scene through to the late 1960s, the interviews come from those who were actually there at the time and not just drawn from reports of the period.
 The text is supplemented by an extensive selection of photos, most of which have been supplied from the different contributors' personal collections.